0tuedon/Team-Samurai-Tours-Project/README.md

 # How To Set It Up On Your Local Machine

-Clone this git repo: git clone  https://github.com/0tuedon/Team-Samurai-Tours-Project.git
+Clone this git repo:  ***git clone  https://github.com/0tuedon/Team-Samurai-Tours-Project.git***

-Get in the directory of the project: cd Team-Samurai-Tours-Project
+Get in the directory of the project:  ***cd Team-Samurai-Tours-Project***

+open in an editing tool(Vscode recommended)

+use the following command in your **CLI** to run your code:  ***npm Start***

+after that their will be a link in display after it starts running which is    http://localhost:3000/(This link will work if the project is properly setup in your computer and run at the default react port)

+You can also test and find our live link here -> https://react-projects-2-tours.netlify.app/